 The Achievement Level represents the competency in repertoire and technique that an applied student should be able to demonstrate as a result of his/her applied study.
 Achievement Levels for each area of study have been determined by the faculty, and each level correlates to approximately one year of collegiate private study at the freshman, sophomore, junior, and senior year.
-Achievement Level I must be attempted no later than the second semester of applied lesson study, Achievement Level II must be attempted no later than the fourth semester of applied lesson study, and Achievement Level III must be attempted no later than the sixth semester of applied lesson study.
+Achievement Level I must be attempted no later than the second semester of applied lesson study, Achievement Level III must be attempted no later than the fourth semester of applied lesson study.
+Level III must be attempted no later than the sixth semester of applied lesson study.
 Level III must be attained before a Music major may present a partial or full senior recital, and any student majoring in music must pass four levels of achievement prior to graduation.
-Music minors must pass Level I. Competency will be demonstrated through musicianship, style, interpretation, and technique.
-Achievement Levels will be adjudicated at the regularly scheduled jury exam time.
+Music minors must pass Level I. Competency will be adjudicated at the regularly scheduled jury exam time.
 Specific information regarding repertoire and other Achievement Level requirements may be found in the Music Program Faculty/Student Handbook.